-UPDATE: Marvelous and Xseed announced today that the new Switch, PS4, Xbox One and PC version of Corpse Party is coming west!
+UPDATE: Corpse Party is now available for Switch, PS4, Xbox One and PC!
 Check out the full announcement here.
-This article is primarily based on the PSP version.
+This article is primarily based on the PSP release.

 It is October and, of course, that means that it’s time for spooky things, because Halloween now apparently lasts all month.
 If you’re yet to experience the blood-drenched horror of Corpse Party, make this year the year you experience it for the first time — because it is still one of the finest Japanese horror games ever created.